tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-upgrade-postgres-versions.md

     registration_date TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );

--- Insert sample data into the table
 INSERT INTO sample_table (name, email) VALUES ('Alice', 'alice@example.com'),
 ('Bob', 'bob@example.com'),
 ('Charlie', 'charlie@example.com');
 ```

-### Step 2: Create a new instance on Tembo Cloud and
+### Step 2: Assure the Existance of a Higher Version Instance

+Once complete, asssure you either have an existing instance of Postgres version 16, or refer to our [getting started guide](https://tembo.io/docs/getting-started/getting_started).

-Set the passwords of each instance to be the same.
+For the purposes of this migration, you'll need to [update password](https://tembo.io/docs/product/cloud/security/update-postgres-password) of both instances to be the same.
+The most straightforward way is through the [Tembo Cloud UI](https://tembo.io/docs/product/cloud/security/update-postgres-password#:~:text=specified%20security%20requirements.-,Through%20Tembo%20Cloud,-Navigate%20to%20the).

 ### Step 3: Run the pg_dumpall command and confirm the successful upgrade